 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Tourists that do brave the political situation can experience attractions in the Ivory Coast like one of the last remaining virgin rainforests in West Africa at the Tai National Park, an unspoilt wonderland of huge trees, gurgling streams and abundant wildlife.
-Then there is the impressive Cascade Waterfall, located in a bamboo forest in the lush region around the town of Man, which also hosts the intriguing annual Festival of Masks with performing stilt-dancers.
+Tourists that do brave the political situation can experience attractions in the Ivory Coast such as one of the last remaining virgin rainforests in West Africa at the Tai National Park, an unspoilt wonderland of huge trees, gurgling streams and abundant wildlife.
+Then there is the impressive Cascade Waterfall, located in a bamboo forest in the lush region around the town of Man, which also hosts the intriguing annual Festival of Masks, with its performing stilt-dancers.

 The Ivory Coast has a number of interesting attractions available for sightseeing.
 Abidjan itself has the Parc du Banco on the outskirts of the city, where visitors can experience the rainforest's flora and fauna.
 Inside Abidjan city is the Hotel Ivoire, which is a glamourous place to stay.
 St Paul's Cathedral is another site within the city of Abidjan worth a visit for sightseeing tourists.